 Apoptosis or programmed cell death, is when a cell essentially commits suicide.
 This process is natural, controlled and routine.
-There is no inflammation caused.
+Little inflammation is caused.

 Necrosis takes place when a cell is traumatized by an external force.
 When a cell dies from Necrosis, the process is unnatural, disruptive and inflammation occurs.
 Necrosis can cause additional disruption and injury throughout the body.

 Acne Scar revision